Cursor: The Editor Built Around AI

 After a week of use, the mental shift is real.
 Three patterns become natural:

-- “Explain this”: select an old function and request explanation.
-Faster than reading unknown code.
+- “Explain this”: select an unknown function and request explanation.
+Faster than reading unfamiliar code.

 - “Refactor to X”: describe the refactor (extract function, change API, add tests) and it applies.
 Review diff.